In the first part of the series

 YEI looks at working in retirement.

 Challenge #2 – Working in retirement

-With 94% of South Africans having to look at ways in which they can augment their meagre pensions, it has become dinner-table talk about how one can bring in an income well past retirement age in order to bolster retirement savings.
+Many South Africans have to look at ways in which they can augment their meagre pensions.
+It has become dinner-table talk about how one can bring in an income well past retirement age in order to not just to bolster retirement savings but to live.
+After all, you could have a third of your life in retirement.
 Inadequate financial planning, the recession, coupled with the exorbitant cost of living has meant that many South Africans will be forced to consider working well beyond their official retirement date – in order to maintain their lifestyle into retirement, and some just to exist.